Xyvir/iex.run/.github/readme.md

 ## todo:

 - Add error message when no matching file found; trying built-in command instead
-- Add error on multiple matches and list them out.
-- skip redownload if the sha alternate file stream matches
+- skip re-download if the sha alternate file stream matches
-- add support for forcing admin prompt if scriptname contains a '!'.
 - add URL decoding on parameters to allow for illegal URL chars
 - Have stub script replace spaces with quesiton marks automatically for parameters.
-- finish remaining planned metaparameneters
+- finish remaining planned meta-parameters
 - review / refactor cumbersome string manipulation
 - fill in readme details more steps on setup
 - add metaparameter instructions to readme.